wrmay/cloudmaker/README.md

 #Release Notes#

-0.3 This release extends cloudmaker beyond simply provisioning on DigitalOcean.
+0.3 This release extends cloudmaker beyond simply provisioning on Digital Ocean.
 It still does that but now cloudmaker also provides tools for setting up a server after it has been provisioned.